Are you preparing for summer with kids at home?

-I decided it will be SANDWICH SUMMER.
-We will be getting creative with sandwiches – which is something I rarely ever make.
-That being said, I think while we will strive for healthy, the clean eating may have to take a rest.
+I think having a SANDWICH SUMMER. would be fun.
+Get creative with sandwiches – which is something I rarely ever make.
 I told the kids to start brainstorming on sandwich ideas.
 My daughter’s first words – SMORES!
 Somehow in her mind, graham crackers are bread and chocolate and marshmallows are meat.

-With the laid back summer – I forsee a brinner night and a pizza night in our summer future.
+With the laid back summer – I envision a brinner night and a pizza night in our summer future.